maciejdluzen/tennisleague/README.md

 **Current Status**

 In progress.
-Approximately 60% of work has been done to date (19th Dec 2019)
+Approximately 70% of work has been done to date (4th January 2020)

 **Project completion timeline**